felipetovarhenao/OM-Data/README.md

 A list of example patches are included, demonstrating possible musical applications of some these functions.

 Since **OM-Data** is still in its early stages, only beta releases will be made at the moment.

+For info on how to install external libraries in OM visit: https://support.ircam.fr/docs/om-libraries/main/co/OM-Libraries.html